WordPress/gutenberg/packages/components/CONTRIBUTING.md

 #### Folder structure

-Following all previous guidelines, all new components should follow this folder structure:
+As a result of the above guidelines, all new components (execpt for shared utilities) should generally follow this folder structure:

 ```
 component-parent-folder/